cloudmesh-community/hid-sp18-508/swagger/cloudmesh/profile/README.md

 I cloned the repo owned by Chen Min (hid-sp18-405) and learnt about the make file before I modified and created my own make file for this assignment

+## About Service
+Use pymongo as backend, A profile is a general description of a user, which includes uuid, username, context, description, firstname, lastname,publickey and email.
+The service provide add a whole profile, get all profiles and get one profile by uuid.

 ## Notes For Instructors
 This is the directory for reproducable Reset Service with Swagger.